aspose-cells/Aspose.Cells-API-References/english/go-cpp/SeriesCollection/AddR1C1/_index.md

 ## AddR1C1 function

-Adds the <see cref="Series"/> collection to a chart.
+Adds the Series collection to a chart.

 ```go